Who was the first Ramschak?

 Epilogue: My connection to the Ramschak family.

-My grandmother Pauline Schönberg (Nachod) was born in Prague and it is through her that I am related to many of the old Prague families.
+My great-grandmother Pauline Schönberg (Nachod) was born in Prague and it is through her that I am related to many of the old Prague families.
 Pauline’s mother was Karoline Nachod (Jontof-Hutter), who was the daughter of Jacob Jontof-Hutter.
 On Jacob’s Familianten record his parents are identified as Isak Jontof-Hutter and Gella.
 On the Familianten record of Jacob’s brother Joachim, the parents are Isaak and Gella [daughter of] Dawid Tritsch.
 Additionally, on September 9, 1786 Eisig Löb Jontof-Huter and Gella had a son named Lemel Hirsch.

 Eysakh Jonteff obtained permission to marry Gelle Tritsch on October 7, 1773.
 In the 1792 Prague census, Isack Löw Hutter, Hutfärber (hat colorer), is in house 166.
 In the 1794 Prague census, he appears as Isak Jonteff, Altehuthändler (old hat dealer) with wife “Ewa” and children Joachim, Jakob and Sara (but not Lemel Hirsch).
 Ewa the wife of Isak Huter dies August 22, 1798, age 40 [?], in house 123 (in the index she is called Sara).
 There is no earlier death record for Gella or any wife of Isak Jontof-Hutter, who remarried in 1799.
 Gella is a Jewish name and it was mandatory for Jews to adopt German names after the Tolerance Edict of Joseph II in 1782.
 So it appears that Gella adopted the name Ewa (or Sara).
 Unfortunately it is quite common for names, especially women’s names, to be inconsistent in the records of this time period.
 And the ages listed in the death records are also notoriously unreliable.